Skip to main content

 • Choose your rolls wisely.
 Watch out for fried fillings, mayo, cream cheese and rolls that are "crunchy."
 Stick with fish and vegetables.

 • Minimize soy sauce.
-It is high in sodium and easy to overuse, and, when possible, choose the "lower sodium" version.
+It is high in sodium and easy to overuse.
+When possible, choose the "lower sodium" version.
 When using soy sauce, try dipping the fish, not the rice.

 Find a Nutrition Expert